Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: I set up the Microsoft IIF server and moved the overlays to their own HTML that I referenced via AJAX.

 **Thoughts**: Was interesting to learn about IIF since I had previously used a separate Apache server years ago.
 I'm glad my code is cleaned up without any innerHTML() functions.
 Would like to continue to spruce things up tomorrow and then finally add a timer.

+## Day 99: June 15, 2019

+**Today's Progress**: Mocked up and CSS'd the intro portion of the game.
+Cleaned up the HTML and made JS updates for that as well.

+**Thoughts**: Today wasn't as heavily JS focused, but I made necessary steps to work on the application.